jmvicentef/getcleanproject/CodeBook.md

 # Variables

-The script `run_analysis.R` contains the following variables:
+The script `run_analysis.R` contains the following values:

 * `x_train`, `y_train`, `x_test`, `y_test`, `subject_train` and `subject_test` contain the data read in from the downloaded files.
 * `x_data`, `y_data` and `subject_data` are the data sets resulting from merging the previously mentioned sets.